Books & Products

 A beautiful book celebrating the diversity and importance of the botanical world.
 An introduction and overview of the plant kingdom and ethnobotany detailing our remarkable dependence on our green brethren for food, medicine, fuel, and even clean air.
 Discusses a broad spectrum of conservation issues.
 Lavishly illustrated with gorgeous paintings and photos throughout, this is an excellent book to deepen your appreciation and understanding of our green inheritance.

-Softcover, color illustrations, 192 pages $15.95 (normally $30!)
-(2 lbs)
+Softcover, color illustrations, 192 pages SOLD OUT

 Herbal Emissaries: Bringing Chinese Herbs to the West